Safeguarding and Protecting Children

 Newly updated to address the impact of the Protection of Freedoms Act 2012.

-The workshop is a ‘Minimum Standards for Deployment’ requirement for many governing bodies of sport1.
+The workshop is a ‘Minimum Standards for Active Coaches' requirement for many governing bodies of sport1.
 It constitutes part of the basic standards a coach needs to be able to carry out their role safely and effectively.
 It can be delivered to all those responsible for organising children’s sport (eg within governing bodies of sport, local authorities, sports and leisure centres, and sports clubs) and those who lead or deliver children’s sport programmes (eg coaches, leaders, instructors, development officials, administrators, volunteers and parents), an estimated 76% of whom undertake these roles on a voluntary basis.

 ‘The “Safeguarding and Protecting Children” workshops and resource meet the key safeguarding learning needs of coaches and other sports staff and volunteers.
 The NSPCC and its Child Protection in Sport Unit fully support the new workshop and resources to help organisations and individuals to act to make sport the best it can be for current and future generations.’

 Anne Tiivas, Director of the Child Protection in Sport Unit

 - To explore their own values and feelings in relation to child abuse and appreciate how these may potentially impact on their response.

 - To recognise possible signs of child abuse.